-The <partition-number> relates to the number of a specific partition on that device.
-Like the <bios-device-number>, the numbering of partitions starts at 0.
-While most partitions are specified by numbers, if your system uses BSD partitions, they are signified by letters, such as a or c.
+The <partition-number> relates to the number of a specific partition on a disk device.
+Like the <bios-device-number>, the partition numbering starts at 0.
+While most partitions are specified by numbers, if a system uses BSD partitions, they are signified by letters, such as a or c.